FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure.md

 ---
 title: "Supporting Infrastructure"
 slug: "supporting-infrastructure"
+description: "Documentation for fixed and mobile raised beds and other supporting infrastructure options"
 ---

 FarmBot's tracks need to be attached to **supporting infrastructure** such as a typical raised garden bed.
 Where you decide to install your FarmBot will determine how you setup your tracks and therefore what type of supporting infrastructure you need.